tamimattafi/seer-android/README.md

-# seer-android
+#  The Seer for Android
-The Seer for Android is a helper library for better manipulation of application log
+The Seer is a helper library for better manipulation of application logs and different events.